 Roast in the oven, sauce and skin-side up, for 25 minutes.
 Remove from the oven and set aside to rest.

 Spoon out the excess fat from the roasting pan, leaving just under a tablespoon for flavour, and deglaze the pan with a glass of a fruity red wine.

-Carve the lamb into its chops, which should be a perfect medium-pink, and serve, drizzled with pan juices, over salad of butter lettuce, chunked ripe avocado, coriander and cherry tomatoes.
+Carve the lamb into its chops, which should be a perfect medium-pink, and serve, drizzled with pan juices.

 The rest of the chipotle will keep in a fridge for a couple of weeks.
 You can use it for a host of Mexican dishes.
 It also mixes well with mayonnaise to make a fantastic tip, and adds a smoky heat to salad dressings too.